plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 ---

-Computer algorithms used by the Internal Revenue Service are apparently biased against Blacks, according to a detailed analysis done by experts, even though no racial information is contained in a taxpayers return.[^1]
+A team of economic experts recently concluded that computer algorithms used by the Internal Revenue Service are biased against Blacks, even though no racial information is contained in a tax return.[^1]

 How can anyone, let alone a computer, be biased if there's nothing to be biased about?

-One explanation is that the algorithm was only really able to process easy-to-process returns.
+One explanation is that the algorithm was primarily designed to analyze easy-to-process tax returns.
 For example, a return that did not include business income.
 So if you don't have business income on your return, you're more likely to get audited.
-This would be true regardless of race, obviously, but since a disproportionately large number of Blacks do not include business income on their returns, their returns are 'biased' against and so are more like to be audited.
+This would be true regardless of race, obviously, but since a disproportionately large number of Blacks do not include business income on their returns, their returns are 'biased' and so more likely to be audited.

-So bias doesn't have to be conscious (no IRS human auditors were involved) or intentional (no racial identifiers on the taxpayers returns), and yet magic happens when we look at the numbers in detail.
+So bias doesn't have to be conscious (no human auditors were involved) or intentional (no racial identifiers on tax returns), but when we look at the numbers in detail we see that bias happens.

-If we turn the expert's _Eye of Sauron_ analysis away from the IRS for a moment and shine it on another court, the Eye's lidless gaze reveals even more bias.
+If we turn the economic expert's _Eye of Sauron_ analysis away from the IRS for a moment and shine it on another court, the gaze of the _Lidless Eye_ reveals even more bias.

-For example, during basketball session it's clear Blacks are disproportionally favored over Asians on the basketball court, even though there is nothing to be gained by being biased.
-What does it mean to be disproportionally favored?
+For example, during basketball session it's clear Blacks are disproportionately favored over Asians on the basketball court, even though there is nothing to be gained by being biased.
+What does it mean to be disproportionately favored?

 It means one group, for whatever reason (a complicated tax return, for example), appears to get more than they 'deserve'.

-What baselines do we begin with in basketball to determine disproportionality?
+What numbers do we use in basketball to determine disproportionality?
 The United States, by population, is 6% Asian and 13% Black.
 In a fair world we expect to see similar proportions of the population represented throughout society (maybe not exactly the same proportions, but certainly not wildly out of whack proportions).
-And yet, incredibly, when we look at the percentage of players by race in the NBA, 1% are Asian and 73% are Black.
+And yet, incredibly, when we look at the percentage of players by race participating in the National Basketball Association, we find that 1% are Asian and 73% are Black.

 That's a glaring disproportionality if ever there was one.
 Obviously Blacks are being favored whether they realize it or not.